 Rom: Think of the terrible repercussions to the Alpha Quadrant!
 Worf: I cannot think of any.

-Oh-so-briefly toyed with in Voyager when Tuvok strangles Neelix, who is revealed to be a holodeck simulation.
+Oh-so-briefly toyed with in Star Trek: Voyager when Tuvok strangles Neelix, who is revealed to be a holodeck simulation.

-Friends In "The One With the Dollhouse", Ross informs Monica that one of their aunts died only to find Monica screaming with joy saying that the woman was a 'cruel cranky old bitch' and then eagerly asking Ross if she gets their aunt's dollhouse.
+In "The One with the Dollhouse", Ross informs Monica that one of their aunts died only to find Monica screaming with joy saying that the woman was a 'cruel cranky old bitch' and then eagerly asking Ross if she gets their aunt's dollhouse.

 When Rachel's boss Joanna dies, she's sad, but mostly because Joanna was about to recommend her for promotion.
 Joanna's other assistant Sophie, on the other hand, looks happier than she ever has before.

 LOST provides an example of this with the introduction of Arzt in the finale of the first season.
 He was blown up while he condescendingly lectured the main characters on how to handle dynamite safely.
-Actually, right after it happens Hurley does get quite and even goes so far as to say, "that was messed up" but he seems to have been more concerned with his own streak of bad luck.
-No one else cared.
+Right after it happens Hurley does get quite and even goes so far as to say, "that was messed up" but he seems to have been more concerned with his own streak of bad luck and the gibs scattered about.
+No-one else cared.

 Dr. Romano of ER died quite horribly, but he was such a Jerkass only one character really gave a damn.
 Another even twisted the knife posthumously by naming a wing for LGBT patients after the notorious homophobe.

-In one of the final episodes of Oz, Beecher unknowingly kills Vern Schillinger, in a staged performance of Macbeth.
+In one of the final episodes, Beecher unknowingly kills Vern Schillinger, in a staged performance of Macbeth.
 When the audience of prison inmates finds out, everyone immediately starts cheering to high heavens and pumping their fists.
 Granted Schillinger was a malicious Nazi rapist, who performed a good deal of horrible actions throughout his lifetime.

 This appears to be the response to any act of violence witnessed by the inmates.
 A notable exception is when Simon Adebisi, a feared Nigerian gangster who's been ruling Em City as a trustee, is killed — the initial reaction is a shocked gasp of disbelief from both inmates and guards, as Adebisi seemed so Bad Ass he couldn't be killed by anyone.